ledgerW/pathlight/memory-bank/progress.md

 - Progress tracking for completed plan items

 ## Current Status
 The application is functional with the core features implemented.
-Recent work has focused on fixing the "Update My Plan" button functionality for users with premium plans and improving modal handling across the application.
-These changes have significantly improved the user experience by ensuring consistency between different parts of the application and fixing issues with loading spinners.
+Recent work has focused on improving the mobile experience with responsive design and collapsible sections, as well as fixing the "Update My Plan" button functionality for users with premium plans and improving modal handling across the application.
+These changes have significantly improved the user experience by making the application more usable on mobile devices, ensuring consistency between different parts of the application, and fixing issues with loading spinners.

 ## Known Issues
 - Database migrations should only use PostgreSQL (not SQLite)
 - Error handling for AI generation could be improved
 - The payment flow UX could be enhanced for better conversion
 - AI content parsing may need refinement for edge cases where content doesn't follow expected patterns
+- Mobile responsiveness improvements are currently limited to the results page
+- Collapsible sections might need additional testing on older mobile browsers
+- Some UI elements may need further size adjustments for very small screens

 ## Evolution of Project Decisions
 - **Database Schema**: Evolved from simple text storage to structured JSON for results